ACS citation generator

 The ACS style was developed by the American Chemical Society for academic writing in chemistry.
 The standards of the ACS style can be found in the ACS Style Guide: Effective Communication of Scientific Information, 3rd ed.
 (2006), edited by Anne M. Coghill and Lorrin R. Garson, and ACS Style Guide: A Manual for Authors and Editors (1997).

 The ACS style uses both numbered and author-date systems.
-Read below how to create citations in ACS or use BibGuru's free citation generator above to get started immediately with no prior knowledge of the citation style necessary.
+Read below how to create citations in ACS or use BibGuru's free citation generator above to get started immediately if you have no prior knowledge of the citation style necessary.

 How do I cite in ACS style?